CAZ-H/CoherentChaos/readme.md

-# Note

-This repo is duplicated from `ZackHJ/comp4350-project` and is intended as a fork of the project.
-Perhaps I'll come back to this later and develop it further.

 # About

 Coherent Chaos is a web-based hexagonal checkers-like board game.
 2 players compete to capture each others' pieces while the hexagonal game board shrinks.